tmhglnd/total-serialism/docs/transform-methods.md

 //=> [ 'b5', 'c4', 'e4', 'f3', 'g3' ]
 ```

-## split
+## slice

-Split an array in one or multiple parts.
+Slice an array in one or multiple parts.
 Slice lengths are determined by the second argument array.
 Outputs an array of arrays of the result

 **arguments**
-- {Array} -> array to split in parts
+- {Array} -> array to slice in parts
-- {Number | Array} -> slice lengths to split array into
+- {Number | Array} -> slice lengths to slice array into
 - {Bool} -> output rest flag (optional, default=false)

 ```js